When we talk about the rules for cleaning out a closet the first thing we do is panic and a myriad of paralyzing thoughts run through our heads.

 Rule #7.
 When Things Aren’t so Cut and Dry

-I know I have said this before, the emotion that some of our clothing brings can be a bit overwhelming.
-For that reason be kind to yourself and give yourself a plan B.
+I know I have said this before, but I think it is worth repeating.
+The emotional pull that some of our clothing brings can be a bit overwhelming no matter how uncluttered you are.
+For that reason, I want to encourage you to be kind to yourself and give yourself a plan B.

 Let me introduce you to the “Maybe” box.